 If using a transporter, they will need to sign a transportation document prior to the goat leaving my farm.

-I will be happy to work with you on arranging transportation, and can provide names of people I have used in the past, however, the shipping agreement will be between the buyer and shipper and Nine Acres Farm will in no way be responsible once the goat(s) have been turned over to the shipper.
+I will be happy to work with you on arranging transportation, however, the shipping agreement will be between the buyer and shipper and Nine Acres Farm will in no way be responsible once the goat(s) have been turned over to the shipper.
 Again, research your transporter well.

 Also, please remember that moving an animal is very stressful for them and I encourage you to quarantine your new herd member and make all changes very slowly.
 I do reserve the right to refuse sale to anyone for any reason.